ThomasHeinrichSchmidt/RadioScripting/README.md

   321   319 root     S     6916  23%   0% W950OSD 3 4
   370     2 root     SW       0   0%   0% [RtmpMlmeTask]
 ````
+By the way, every time after the radio was turned off, it restores its original configuration, so you have to reinstall everything again.

 I used ``$ python -m pyftpdlib -i 192.168.178.49 -w -p 2121 -d /home/me/FTP`` to set up a temporary FTP server on a PC.
 I have always used the /tmp folder on the radio for file exchange.
 ````
 # ftpget -v 192.168.178.49 -P 2121 /tmp/netcat netcat